-The General Pediatric Preceptorship Program was a statewide program funded by the Texas Legislature and administered by the Texas Pediatric Society from 1995-2012 in coordination with the eight Texas medical schools.
-In this program, medical students were placed (through a matching process) with pediatricians in private practice for a four-week period to learn at a practical level about general pediatric practice.
+The General Pediatric Preceptorship Program is a statewide program funded by the Texas Legislature and administered by the Texas Pediatric Society in coordination with the Texas medical schools.
+In this program, medical students are placed (through a matching process) with general pediatricians for a two to four-week period to learn at a practical level about general pediatric practice.

-Since summer 1996, almost 2000 students have successfully completed pediatric preceptorships through the statewide program.
+Since summer 1996, over 2,450 students have successfully completed pediatric preceptorships through the statewide program.
 Outcome studies are being done on students who participated in the preceptorship program.
-Information on residency matches for 1999-2012 indicates that approximately 37% of preceptorship students entered pediatric residency programs.
+Information on residency matches for 1999-2012 indicates that approximately 38% of preceptorship students entered pediatric residency programs.

 For additional information, please contact: